halkyonio/operator/demo/README.md

     ref = "postgresql-db")
 ```

-To configure the Service/Capability to be created (e.g postgresql database), we will use the `@Capability` annotation to
+To configure the postgresql database to be used by the backend, we will use the `@Capability` annotation to
-configure the database, user, password and database name.
+configure the database, the user, password and database name.

 ```java
 @Capability(